 The IsoTherm IsoTemp Spa water heaters also can be plugged into 120 volt shore power to heat water if needed.
 We will rarely use this option, but it is nice to have a backup.
 However, based on other vanlife comments, the heater may trip a reset button when water is heated from the van engine.
 This reset button may have to be depressed before the 120 volt AC system will work.
 I drilled a finger sized hole in the cover at the location of the reset button in order to make it easier to access.
 The green switch mechanism in the photo below has a small red push button switch that will sometimes need to be accessed.
 The photo below shows the water heater access cover removed.

 We are very happy with the IsoTemp Spa van water heater install for our DIY RV van.
 The water heats quickly, and the output temperature can be easily adjusted.
 We are able to generate hot water while driving, and then hot water is available to wash dishes or shower once we stop for the day.
 We can avoid installing a propane system, and our battery bank does not have to be abnormally large.
 This heating process is quiet and efficient.
+We are very satisfied that we chose this option for our plumbing system.
 If hot water is desired in your DIY RV van build, I would certainly recommend a marine style water heater such as the IsoTherm IsoTemp Spa series.

 Products and Tools used in this project:

 |IsoTemp Spa 15 Water Heater||15 liter (~4 gallon) marine style water heater with an adjustable mixing valve to control hot water output temperature|